Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Introduction

 In this work, we develop a microscopic framework that captures the intertwined dynamics of internal and motional degrees of freedom in subwavelength arrays of trapped atoms.
 We show that the interplay between these degrees of freedom naturally gives rise to polaron-polaritons---hybrid excitations composed of polaritons dressed by lattice vibrations---and argue that these quasiparticles constitute the fundamental collective excitations in arrays of trapped atoms.

 The polaron-polariton viewpoint reveals that motion reshapes the collective optical properties primarily through phonon-assisted scattering processes.
 These processes become particularly pronounced near resonances with motional sidebands, which typically occur when the atomic trap frequency $\nu$ is comparable to or smaller than the single-atom natural linewidth $\gamma_0$.
-This regime is realized in most of the current experimental implementations of subwavelenth atomic arrays~\cite{Glicenstein2020,Rui2020,Srakaew2023,Holman2024,GreinerSuperradiance}.
+This regime is realized in most of the current experimental implementations of subwavelength atomic arrays~\cite{Glicenstein2020,Rui2020,Srakaew2023,GreinerSuperradiance, Lu2025,Holman2026}.
 Due to resonances, the optical properties can differ drastically from the idealized scenario of perfectly pinned atoms.

 The crucial role of resonant phonon-assisted scattering has been overlooked by previous works.
 Earlier studies have investigated the effects of atomic motion predominantly in the limiting regimes of fast ($\nu\gg\gamma_0$) or slow ($\nu\ll\gamma_0$) motion~\cite{Porras2008,Olmos2013,Bettles2015,Damanet2016,Shahmoon2017,Guimond2019,AsenjoGarcia2019,Needham2019,Shahmoon2019,Shahmoon2020,shahmoon_arxiv2020a,shahmoon_arxiv2020b,Rui2020,Bettles2020,Masson2020PRR,Rusconi2021,GutierrezJauregui2022,CastellsGraells2024}.
 In these limits, motion has often been approximated as averaged or static disorder~\cite{Porras2008,Olmos2013,Bettles2015,Shahmoon2017,AsenjoGarcia2019,Needham2019,Rui2020,Bettles2020,Masson2020PRR,Rusconi2021,GutierrezJauregui2022,CastellsGraells2024}.
 Specifically, in the fast-motion regime, dipole–dipole interactions are averaged over the spatial wavefunction~\cite{Porras2008} (fast-motion approximation), while in the slow-motion regime atomic positions are sampled from frozen disorder configurations~\cite{Porras2008} (frozen-motion approximation).
 Other approaches have restricted attention to regimes where phonon scattering is non-resonant~\cite{Shahmoon2019,Shahmoon2020,shahmoon_arxiv2020a,shahmoon_arxiv2020b,olmos2025}, did not analyze motional backaction on the internal dynamics~\cite{Robicheaux2019, Suresh2021, Suresh2022, RubiesBigorda2024}, focused on few-atom systems~\cite{Berman1997, Robicheaux2025} or studied the problem numerically for a ring of up to thirty atoms~\cite{eltohfa2025}.
 However, the use of regime-specific approximations and numerical viewpoints has made it difficult to identify general principles governing the impact of atomic motion.